MJoergen/formal/one_stage_fifo/README.md

 ## Running the formal verifier
 In order to run the formal verifier, we must create a small script [one_stage_fifo.sby](one_stage_fifo.sby).

+Note the use of ghdl to parse the VHDL file, and that the "prep -top" line references the verilog module and not the VHDL entity.

 Then we just run the verifier using the command
 ```